Euphorbiaceae - Spurges

 Named for: Euphorbus, Greek physician to King Juba II of Mauretania (ca. 50 BC- 19 AD)

-Succulent species are found in the genera Euphorbia, and the obsolete genera Endadenium, Jatropha, Monadenium, and Pedilanthus, Phyllanthus, and Synadenium which have been merged into Euphorbia, but will be encountered often in old books and on plant labels.
-The genus include diverse lifestyles including caudiciforms, stem succulents, shrubs and trees and some excellent frost-hardy non-succulent garden plants.
+The genus Euphorbia include diverse lifestyles including caudiciforms, stem succulents, shrubs and trees and some excellent frost-hardy non-succulent garden plants.
 Some of the succulent species are very spiny, resembling Cactaceae at a first glance.
+However, Euphorbia spines are in pairs compared to the distinctive areoles bearing spine clusters on Cactaceae.
 Fruits are three-lobed and dehiscent, sometimes splitting apart explosively to distribute the seeds.

 Cultivation: Most succulent Euphorbias require warmth and full to partial sun.
 Watering should be very sparing during the winter, especially for caudiciform species unless they can be kept warm and in growth.
 A very gritty compost suits most species, especially caudiciforms and those with fleshy roots.
 However, succulent Euphorbias, especially those with leaves, appreciate a dose of high nitrogen fertiliser at the start of their growing season.
 At other times a balanced fertiliser is suitable.